Research Portal Denmark

 We collect all publications with the country code Denmark dating from 2011 onwards

 Data from all three data providers is imported around the 20th of each month.
-The subsequent steps involve processing, enhancement, and quality assurance, with new data typically accessible in the Global Database at the start of each month
+The subsequent steps involve processing, quality assurance and matching with the Local Data.
+New data typically accessible in the Global Database at the start of each month.

 Data from the three global commercial data providers are imported using different methods: